abdrahmansoltan/Learning-Notes/Frontend/HTML-CSS/5-CSS-Animation.md

 ## `transform` property

-It's used to change the shape, size, and position of an element (usually for animation purposes)
+It's used to control the change in properties values of an element **over time**

 - It's the best way to animate elements in CSS, because it's more efficient as it doesn't trigger layout or paint
 - It's used for `translate()`, `scale()`, `rotate()`, `skew()`